 Vok Dams CEO, Colja Dams tells Mike Fletcher how our in-built campfire gene will result in a return to live before a reassessment of how hybrid can build for the future of marketing and communications

 Colja Dams is a self-confessed tech nerd.
-The CEO of Vok Dams has been tinkering with broadcast and event technology for years so when the Covid-19 pandemic broke, he immediately realised that virtual and hybrid formats would pave the way for the industry’s recovery, allowing for his technology passions to steer the Germany-based agency’s future strategy worldwide.
+The CEO of Vok Dams has been tinkering with broadcast and event technology for years so when the Covid-19 pandemic broke, he realised immediately that virtual and hybrid formats would pave the way for the event industry’s recovery.

-When we speak, Dams is standing in a home studio, recently constructed in his basement and designed to be self-operated so that he can present in front of a green screen and operate the slide-deck controls with the bright orange trainers he’s wearing on his feet.
+When we speak, Dams is standing in a home studio, recently constructed in his basement and designed to be self-operated.
+He can present in front of his green-screen and operate the slide-deck controls with the bright orange trainers he’s wearing on his feet.

-“Gartner’s marketing predictions for 2021 state that by 2023, 60% of companies that pivoted to virtual events will incorporate real-time, real space back into their overall communications,” he says.
-“In the intervening period, before hybrid goes mainstream, I believe we’ll see a strong return to live before companies find the balance between online and in-person.”
+“Gartner’s marketing predictions for 2021 state that by 2023, 60% of those companies that pivoted to virtual events will incorporate real-time, real space back into their overall communications,” he says.
+“In the intervening period – before hybrid goes mainstream – I believe we’ll see a strong return to live before companies find a balance between online and in-person.”

-Dams’ assertion that we’ll all race back to live before resorting to a stable mix of online and in-person formats is supported by those event enquiries currently being received by his agency worldwide, together with his own belief in what he calls ‘the campfire gene’.
+Dams’ assertion that we’ll all race back to ‘live’ before resorting to a stable mix of online and in-person formats, is supported by those event enquiries being received by his agency worldwide, together with his own belief in what he calls ‘the campfire gene’.

 “After the long months of lockdowns, people want to meet face-to-face again.
 This is human nature, we are social animals who thrive in groups.
 We’re attracted to congregating around the fire where it’s warm and familiar and it will take longer before we’re ready to venture into the darkness beyond,” he says.

-Over a quarter of all the enquiries currently received by Vok Dams in Germany now concern face-to-face events, while in China, where in-person events have been allowed to take place since the middle of last year, Vok Dams’ face-to-face activity enquiries now account for over 30%.
+Over a quarter of all enquiries currently received by Vok Dams in Germany now concern face-to-face events.
+While in China, where in-person events have been allowed to take place since the middle of last year, Vok Dams’ face-to-face activity enquiries now account for over 30%.

-“The fact that large events with more than 1,000 participants have also been increasingly requested since the first quarter of 2021 reflects this deep need for strong community experiences,” Dams says.
+“The fact that more and more large events for over 1,000 participants have been requested since the first quarter of 2021 reflects this deep need for strong community experiences,” Dams asserts.

 In the past year, Vok Dams has staged more than 1,200 virtual events including digital sales kick-offs, press conferences, trade show substitutes, panel discussions, virtual company meetings, award ceremonies and product launches.

-Dams asserts that this re-evaluation of what constitutes a virtual or hybrid event will extend into overall marketing strategies as business after business hit the reset button on their entire communication strategies.
+Dams believes that this re-evaluation of what constitutes a virtual or hybrid event will infiltrate marketing departments, as business after business hits the reset button on their entire communication strategies.

-He says: “We’re now helping clients and their newly recruited chief platform officers to bring together previously siloed data and customer touch-points into a single digital experience hub so that they can assess what formats and strategy would work to enhance different strategies, such as customer retention, sales leads, marketing automation or internal communications for example.
+He says: “We’re now helping clients and their newly recruited chief platform officers to bring together previously siloed data and customer touch-points into a single digital experience hub.
+This will allow them to assess what formats and strategy will work to enhance different strategies, such as customer retention, sales leads, marketing automation or internal communications, for example.